millord237/Stable-Video-Infinity/README.md

 ## 🔥 News

-[10-23-2025] The preview of Wan 2.2-5B-SVI (small-gpu friendly) and some tips for custom SVI implementation: See [DevLog](docs/DevLog.md)!
+[10-23-2025] Preview of Wan 2.2-5B-SVI and some tips for custom SVI implementation: See [DevLog](docs/DevLog.md)!
 [10-21-2025] The error-banking strategy is optimized, further imporving the stability.
 See details in [DevLog](docs/DevLog.md)!
 [10-13-2025] SVI is now fully open-sourced and online!